 Funnily enough, a lot of women who have bought David’s book Swimming Upstream say they can understand what’s going on inside their partner’s head … including:

-Having children is also a mark of being a man.
+Having children can be the very mark of being a man for some men.

 Many times a prospective father has been slapped on the back for his good work in getting his partner pregnant.
 Who knows whether he was fuelled up on Scotch for his 30-second shot at manhood?
 He’s a hero.